 Values for your KNX system

-In passageways without motion detectors, it is advisable to use a brightness sensor that will provide values that will brighten an orientation light if there is not enough light.
-A weather station is installed for the outdoor area.
-This provides information about the wind speed, the outdoor temperature and the solar radiation.
-An additional sensor can also provide information about rain.
-These values are particularly relevant for controlling the sunshade, which can then be perfectly adjusted to the current weather situation.
+You can comfortably control the temperature directly via a Room temperature controller/-sensor.
+The MDT Room Temperature Controllers have an integrated PI-controller.
+In corridors without motion detectors, it is advisable to use a brightness sensor that will provide light level values that in conjunction with a dimmer or a LED controller will brighten an orientation light if the level is not sufficient.
+An installed weather station, provides information, wind speed, the outdoor temperature, brightness values for the directions; east, south and west.
+A separate rain sensor provides precipitation information.
+These values are particularly relevant for automatically controlling the sun shading, which can be automatically adjusted to the current weather situation.

 Shade is really smart if it adjusts automatically to the current weather conditions.
 You need a precisely aligned system in order to achieve this.